 Why Do We Have Arches in Our Feet?

 Arches vary from person to person, and humans start out with flat feet as babies.
-It isn’t until adolescence that you’ll get your arch shape as an adult.
-Arches work to support our body weight when we are standing and may help us in gripping and climbing trees back when that was a thing we all did.
+It isn’t until adolescence that you’ll get your adult arch shape.
+Arches work to support our body weight when we are standing, and may have helped us in gripping and climbing trees back when that was a thing we all did.

 How Can I Tell What Type of Arch I Have?

 If you’re not exactly sure what kind of arch you have, it’s very easy to find out through a couple different ways.

 The easiest way to figure out what kind of arch you have is to do the wet paper towel test.
 Simply get the bottom of your feet wet, step onto a paper towel, and see what imprint is left from your foot.